Rhardin378/Sticky-Notes/README.md

 # Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A  Note Taking App  built using the MVC Architecture, we have also implemented "authorization" so users can sig

----

-> Be sure to add that lovely star 😀 and fork it for your own copy

----

-# Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added

----

 # Who is this for?